Dmitri9149/Flask-app-with-Database/README.md

 ### Database application with Flask (Pyhon)

-Construction as recommended in the course: https://materiaalit.github.io/tsoha-19/ (Helsinki University)
+The project will be done as is recommended in the course: https://materiaalit.github.io/tsoha-19/ (Helsinki University)

+The project is in progress.